MCP-Geo

 geo.py

-for tool implementation and geopy integration. - Adjust environment variables to switch providers (Nominatim, ArcGIS, Bing, etc.).
+for how each tool is implemented and how geopy is integrated. - Adjust environment variables to switch providers (Nominatim, ArcGIS, Bing, etc.).

 ⚙️ Environment Variables